govfresh/govfresh.github.io/_thoughts/2022-02-17-government-civictech-medium.md

   - Digital
 ---

 [Medium](https://medium.com) is a platform that lets anyone -- individuals or organizations -- freely publish articles for public consumption.
-There are two fundamental civic problems with government agencies using it as a publishing platform:
+There are two fundamental civic problems with government agencies using it to publish information:

 * Content is paywalled after a limited number of article views.
 * Medium's accessibility conformance is dismal.